asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Chunking Strategies/Code Strategy.md

 ### CODE_RATIO_THRESHOLD

 The code ratio threshold determines the minimum percentage of content that must be code for the strategy to activate.
-By default, this threshold is set to 0.3 (30%), but can be customized through the `code_ratio_threshold` parameter in `ChunkConfig`.
+By default, this threshold is set to 0.3 (30%), but can be customized through the `code_threshold` parameter in `ChunkConfig`.

 ### MIN_CODE_BLOCKS